Bun vs. NPM, Yarn, pnpm, and others

 bun remove axios

-For additional information and options, please refer to the official documentation of the bun remove
+For additional details and options, check out the official documentation of the bun remove

 command.

-Bun should be able to be integrated into your existing workflow without any issues.
-Run the scripts defined in your package.json file just like before using bun run
+Bun seamlessly integrates into your existing workflow.
+Run the scripts defined in your package.json file just like before, using bun run

 .